cncoulter/Transcription-The-Plays-of-Roswitha/Compiled/The Plays of Roswitha.md

 PAPHNUTIUS.
 They come to blows.
-Heads are broken, faces bruised, noses smashed; at times they drive each other out with weapons, and the threshold of the vhe place is dyed with blood!
+Heads are broken, faces bruised, noses smashed; at times they drive each other out with weapons, and the threshold of the vile place is dyed with blood!

 DISCIPLES.
 Most horrible!